osama2kabdullah/Theme1992/README.md

+### Use this theme in your shopify store
+1. download the zip file of `master` branch code
+2. upload the zip file in your store. so simple and easy.

 ### Benifits of connect Shopify github app in this repository
 1. Update code that edited by store admin. the code committed by `shopify bot`